geojeff/kivy-statecharts/examples/concurrent/shuttle/README.md

 http://howthingsfly.si.edu/media/shuttle-reaction-control-system

-The main background image for the mock control panel is from http://www.columbiassacrifice.com/subsections_Misc/RCS_Jet_Code.htm
+The main background image for the mock RCS control panel in the shuttle app is from http://www.columbiassacrifice.com/subsections_Misc/RCS_Jet_Code.htm

 Several other images are copied here to show the location of the forward and aft RCS thruster locations.
 In the main diagram, you will see thruster id codes for the aft system starting with the letter "F", e.g. "F4D", which is the 4th thruster with plume shooting downward.
 Labels for the aft RCS system are similar, either starting with the letter "R" for the aft-right set of thrusters or with "L" for the aft-left thrusters.

-You can see one of the forward thrusters firing in these videos: http://www.youtube.com/watch?v=2ewbD2Pv5ag&feature=related and this one at about 45 seconds: http://www.youtube.com/watch?v=1xT4GstMyKs&feature=related
+You can see one of the forward thrusters firing in these videos: http://www.youtube.com/watch?v=2ewbD2Pv5ag&feature=related and this one at about 45 seconds: http://www.youtube.com/watch?v=1xT4GstMyKs&feature=related.
+Nice still images of thruster testing: http://www.nasa.gov/centers/wstf/propulsion/shuttleFleetLeader.html

-In reality, the RCS system is controlled by the autopilot system or manually controlled by the astronauts: http://science.ksc.nasa.gov/shuttle/technology/sts-newsref/sts-rcs.html, specifically by the rotational and translational hand controllers: http://science.ksc.nasa.gov/shuttle/technology/sts-newsref/sts-rhc.html#sts-rhc
+In reality, the RCS system is controlled by the autopilot system, or by adhoc software control, or manually controlled by the astronauts: http://science.ksc.nasa.gov/shuttle/technology/sts-newsref/sts-rcs.html, specifically by the rotational and translational hand controllers: http://science.ksc.nasa.gov/shuttle/technology/sts-newsref/sts-rhc.html#sts-rhc

+NASA space shuttle mission reports like [this one](http://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19960001496_1996901496.pdf) include coverage of the operation of the RCS system.

 The Shuttle App
 ===============